outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-05-13-the-perils-of-pairing-in-interviews.md

 If the interview is online there are plenty of tools now like [Visual Studio Code Live Share](https://visualstudio.microsoft.com/services/live-share/) or [Code With Me by JetBrains](https://www.jetbrains.com/code-with-me/#:~:text=Code%20With%20Me%20is%20a,it%20together%20in%20real%20time.) which make the pairing sessions seamless and collaborative.

-When pairing in person, be sure to check if the person is comfortable and has what they need, offering a glass of water and a smile goes a long way but also make sure they can use the equipment comfortably, hear well and so on.
+When pairing in person, be sure to check if the person is comfortable and has what they need and they can use the equipment comfortably, hear well and so on.
+Offering a glass of water and a smile goes a long way.

 ## Peril 3: No Information About Setup or Format
 If the candidate needs to have certain things installed on their machines, tell them in advance and ideally give them a sample bit of code to run to ensure everything is working okay in advance.
 It's a disaster if a candidate's first experience of the interview is realising they can't run the interview code for whatever reason.